Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Methodology

 Identifying blockchain-related open-source repositories on GitHub is challenging due to inconsistent labeling and keyword usage, leading to search inaccuracies~\cite{das_empirical_2022}.
 To address this, we adopted a semi-automated, two-phase selection strategy.

 First, for repositories created before January 2021, we used the curated dataset from Das et al.\cite{das_empirical_2022}, based on a validated GHTorrent subset~\cite{gousios_ghtorent_2013}.
 This dataset originally included 1,194 repositories filtered by cryptocurrency relevance, platform affiliation, and popularity.
 However, as their dataset represents a snapshot up to January 2021, many of these repositories are found to be inactive or archived.
-Applying additional activity-based filtering, we retained 218 active repositories for analysis.
+Applying additional filtering to remove such projects, we retained 218 active repositories.

-Second, since GHTorrent was discontinued after 2021, to collect the new repositories, we conducted a systematic query using the \texttt{PyGithub}\footnote{\url{https://github.com/PyGithub/PyGithub}} Python library that uses GitHub REST API\footnote{\url{https://docs.github.com/en/rest}}.
+Second, since GHTorrent was discontinued after 2021, to collect the new repositories, we conducted a systematic query using the \texttt{PyGithub}\footnote{ \url{https://github.com/PyGithub/PyGithub}} Python library that uses GitHub REST API\footnote{ \url{https://docs.github.com/en/rest}}.
 The keyword list used in the search was adapted from Das et al.'s methodology~\cite{das_empirical_2022}:

-\begin{itemize} \item[(i)] names of major platforms and cryptocurrencies (e.g., Bitcoin, Ethereum), extracted from CoinMarketCap\footnote{\url{https://coinmarketcap.com}}; \item[(ii)] names of prominent permissioned blockchain frameworks (e.g., Hyperledger Fabric, Corda), which lack cryptocurrency yet represent significant enterprise use cases; and \item[(iii)] blockchain-related terms (e.g., smart contracts, dApps, Solidity) to capture relevant tools and applications. \end{itemize}
+\begin{itemize} \item[(i)] names of major platforms and cryptocurrencies (e.g., Bitcoin, Ethereum), extracted from CoinMarketCap\footnote{ \url{https://coinmarketcap.com}}; \item[(ii)] names of prominent permissioned blockchain frameworks (e.g., Hyperledger Fabric, Corda), which lack cryptocurrency yet represent significant enterprise use cases; and \item[(iii)] blockchain-related terms (e.g., smart contracts, dApps, Solidity) to capture relevant tools and applications. \end{itemize}

-To further refine the keyword set, popular decentralized application (dApp) names were incorporated based on rankings and traffic data from The Dapp List\footnote{\url{https://thedapplist.com}}, a curated directory highlighting trending dApps across multiple blockchains, and DappRadar\footnote{\url{https://dappradar.com}}, a widely-used analytics platform that tracks dApp usage statistics across blockchain networks.
+To further refine the keyword set, popular decentralized application (dApp) names were incorporated based on rankings and traffic data from The Dapp List\footnote{ \url{https://thedapplist.com}}, a curated directory highlighting trending dApps across multiple blockchains, and DappRadar\footnote{ \url{https://dappradar.com}}, a widely-used analytics platform that tracks dApp usage statistics across blockchain networks.
 Including these sources helped ensure coverage of emerging and actively maintained projects that might otherwise be overlooked through generic keyword searches alone.